TylerFisher/blog/content/posts/2022-07-24_im-quoted-on-the-wikipedia-page-for-michael-jacksons-thriller.md

 I was once asked in an interview for an academic opportunity why I gave Pink Floyd's *Dark Side of the Moon* a 3/5 (answer: because it sucks but I was too scared to give it a worse score).

 I'm on the Wikipedia pages for not only *Thriller*, but [Linkin Park's *Hybrid Theory*](https://en.wikipedia.org/wiki/Hybrid_Theory), Jay-Z and Kanye West's *[Watch the Throne](https://en.wikipedia.org/wiki/Watch_the_Throne)*, and countless less famous albums.
-On most pages, Sputnik is the clear outlier in the reviews listed: a lot of proper, professional sources and our weird site.
 Of the many minor music blogs on the internet from the mid-2000s, Sputnik won the SEO game, and that victory gives it a lasting legacy via Wikipedia.

 Because of Google's monopoly on search results, good SEO is power and currency.
 A mediocre essay I wrote when I was 15 lives on in infamy on the Wikipedia page for the best-selling album of all-time, all because the site I published on had good SEO.